The International Association of Chiefs of Police (IACP) Center for Social Media gives stats about social media use including:

 - Keyword Alerts – In the User view, keywords can be tracked and highlighted in near real-time, along with audio alerts for user-specified bad guys.

-The Social Media Monitor, a force multiplier for investigators, greatly reduces the time required to find mission-critical information around large public events.
+BlueJay, a force multiplier for investigators, greatly reduces the time required to find mission-critical information around large public events.
+A free trial is available if you are interested in testing out the tool.

 MORE CASE STUDIES: